-Second Offense: The student shall be suspended from all District 308 athletic/activity programs for 50% of the athletic/activity full seasons scheduled contest/events for the current sport/activities including state series or playoffs as appropriate. (i.e. if violation is 50% and there are 20 games in the season then the student is suspended for 10 games).
+Second Offense: The student shall be suspended from all Oswego Community School District 308 athletic/activity programs for 50% of the athletic/activity full seasons scheduled contest/events for the current sport/activities including state series or playoffs as appropriate. (i.e. if violation is 50% with 20 games in the season, then the student is suspended for ten (10) games).

-Third Offense: Student shall be suspended from all District 308 athletic/activity programs for 1 calendar year (12 calendar months).
+Third Offense: Students shall be suspended from all Oswego Community School District 308 athletic/activity programs for one (1) calendar year (12 calendar months).

-Fourth Offense: A student who is found to have committed a fourth violation of the Code of Conduct shall be suspended from all District 308 athletic/activity programs for the remainder of the student's high school career.
+Fourth Offense: A student who is found to have committed a fourth violation of the Code of Conduct shall be suspended from all Oswego Community School District 308 athletic/activity programs for the remainder of the student's high school career.

 - a.
-Participants arrested for driving under the influence of alcohol or controlled substance will receive a 1-year (12 calendar months) suspension from the district's athletic/activity programs.
-This consequence may not be reduced through voluntarily notification to the district or participation in a counseling program or community service as described above. - b.
-Participants who host a party where alcohol, controlled substances, steroids, or look-alike drugs are served to minors will receive a 1-year (12 calendar months) suspension from the district's athletic/activity programs.
-This consequence may not be reduced through voluntarily notification to the district or participation in a counseling program as described above.
+Participants arrested for driving under the influence of alcohol or controlled substance will receive a one-year (12 calendar months) suspension from the district's athletic/activity programs.
+This consequence may not be reduced through voluntary notification to the district or participation in a counseling program or community service as described above. - b.
+Participants who host a party where alcohol, controlled substances, steroids, or look-alike drugs are served to minors will receive a one-year (12 calendar month) suspension from the district's athletic/activity programs.

+This consequence may not be reduced through voluntary notification to the district or participation in a counseling program as described above.

-Process for Issuing Penalties and Consequences- Students who are alleged to have violated this Code of Conduct shall meet with the school's athletic/activity director to explain the incident prior to any consequence being applied.
-Students and parents/guardians who wish to appeal a consequence administered under this Code may seek a review of the athletic/activity director's determination and consequence by filing a written request for review with the principal within five calendar days of the determination of the consequence.
+Process for Issuing Penalties and Consequences - Students who are alleged to have violated this Code of Conduct shall meet with the school's athletic/activity director to explain the incident prior to any consequence being applied.
+Students and parents/guardians who wish to appeal a consequence administered under this Code may seek a review of the athletic/activity director's determination and consequence by filing a written request for review with the principal within five (5) calendar days of the determination of the consequence.
 The principal or designee shall convene a meeting with the student and his or her parent/guardian to allow the student and parent/guardian to offer an explanation, and/or demonstrate that the Code was not violated.
 The decision of the building principal shall be final for first through third offenses.
 Upon violation of a fourth offense, students and parents/guardians may choose to appeal the decision of the building principal to the Superintendent or designee.